rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 HTTP/1.1 200 OK
 ```

-as you can see the client was able to connect to the web server using the client certificate.
-So this proves the mutual TLS authentication where both server and client are using TLS certificate to prove their identity.
+As you can see, the client was able to connect to the web server using the client certificate.
+This proves the mutual TLS authentication where both server and client are using TLS certificates to prove their identity.

 * You can also check this with the openssl util using the private key and the cacert: